 Those who have been paying attention to the world economy over the past few years are unlikely to be surprised by the fact that consumer debt is again rising in Canada.
 Throughout the country, residents have shown an increasing willingness to take out new car loans and installment loans for large purchases such as furniture and appliances.
-Although the average increase in these loans did not reach record levels from the recession years, the fact that the average debt represented by these loans grew by nearly 3.2 percent is still a cause for concern.
+On a positive note, the average increase in these loans did not reach record levels from the recession years.
+The fact that the average Nova Scotian’s no-mortgage debt load is over $41,619, according to Statistics Canada, still poses a concern.

 Certain provinces and territories have more reasons to be worried than others.
 After all, an increase in consumer debt levels makes it more likely that people will not remain current in paying their bills and fall behind on their minimum payments.
 In turn, this can snowball into a larger number of bankruptcies and consumer proposals.